aufau/SaberMod/README.rst

   spawned on a map.
 Setting this cvar to 0 restores original behaviour of `g_weaponDisable`.

+g_timeoutLimit <number>
+  Maximum number of times a player is allowed to call a timeout.

 g_unlagged <0|1>
   Experimental "unlagged" disruptor hit detection.